 While reading Kamila Shamsie’s Burnt Shadows I couldn’t help but think back to the Post Colonial paper I took during my final year of University.
-There is so much happening in this novel: the breadth of time, location, characters that Shamsie covers feels overwhelming at moments.
-There were moments I felt completely lost in Hiroko & Sajjad’s beautiful love story and achieved the escape I wanted from reading.
+There is so much happening in this novel: the breadth of time, location and characters that Shamsie covers feels overwhelming at moments.
+There were some moments I felt completely lost in Hiroko & Sajjad’s beautiful love story and achieved the escape I wanted from reading.
 More often, however, I was sat with a pen in hand scribbling away in the margins about Shamsie’s skill and merging of different, profound tragic moments that bond characters and nations.
 Shamsie draws attention to the physical and emotional legacies these tragic moments leave behind.
 How do we honour them?
 Must survivors honour these moments because they have ‘overcome’ them?

 There is a moment in the novel when Harry comments on Hiroko and Sajjad’s pairing: